 Amorphous, gutless, and brainless, simple sponges were the first multicellular animals.
 That’s what scientists have said for a century.
 Now a team of biologists suggests demoting sponges and placing comb jellies at the base of a new tree of animal life.

 These gelatinous marine predators, including Aulacoctena acuminata pictured here, have more cell types and organs than the sedentary and filter-feeding sponges.
-Casey Dunn doesn't think the new placement is preposterous, though other biologists might.
-"It's a problem when people think that evolution marches toward increased complexity," says Dunn, the project's lead researcher who is now at Brown University in Providence, R.I.
-The new tree, based on a comparison of 150 genes from a plethora of animals, is described in a report online and i
+Casey Dunn doesn’t think the new placement is preposterous, though other biologists might.
+“It’s a problem when people think that evolution marches toward increased complexity,” says Dunn, the project’s lead researcher who is now at Brown University in Providence, R.I.
+The new tree, based on a comparison of 150 genes from a plethora of animals, is described in a report online and in an upcoming Nature.